 Panelists include Dr. Sylvia Earle, Co-Chair, Aspen Institute High Seas Initiative; Dr. Fanny Douvere, Coordinator, Marine Programme, World Heritage Centre UNESCO; Dr. Francesco Ferretti, Research Associate, Stanford Hopkins Marine Station; and Dr. Barb Block via the White Shark Café.

-After the panel discussion, Dr. Block will lead a live broadcast report aboard the Schmidt Ocean Institute’s research vessel R/V Falkor from the White Shark Café.
+After the panel discussion, Dr. Block led a live broadcast report aboard the Schmidt Ocean Institute’s research vessel R/V Falkor from the White Shark Café.